 Parks & Recreation

-Whether it is the 200+ acres of active and passive parkland or one of the numerous recreational programs, the city strives to provide leisure opportunities for anyone who lives or visits the community.
+The city strives to provide recreation opportunities with more than 200 acres of parkland in the community.
 The City of Huber Heights and Five Rivers Metro Parks both operate facilities and provide programs in the city.

 Use your smart phone to find a park with the ParksNReviews app.
 Visit http://www.parksnreviews.com/mobile-app and download the app.
-You can rate the park, share on social media, upload photos and post reviews.
 Let's show the world how great Huber Heights parks are!

 Huber Heights YMCA

-The Huber Heights Y serves as the Parks and Recreation Director of the City.
-As such all recreational activities are jointly planned and brought to you by the HHY and the City of Huber Heights.
+The Huber Heights Y serves as the Parks and Recreation Departmentt for the City.
 The Y also handles all park shelter reservations.
-For more information about the HHYMCA visit their website at ymcaonline.org or call 937.236.9622.
+For more information about the HHYMCA: ymcaonline.org or call 937.236.9622.

 Following is a list of the City parks and what is available at each.
 Shelters at Cloud, Shullgate, Cottonwood and Gary Sherman Parks are available for reservations.
 To reserve a shelter call the Huber Heights Y at 937.236.9622.
 The cost to reserve a shelter is $25.00.